MicrosoftDocs/architecture-center/docs/example-scenario/data/search-blob-metadata-content.md

 ### Components

 - [Blob Storage](https://azure.microsoft.com/products/storage/blobs/) provides cost-effective cloud storage for file data, including data in formats like PDF, HTML, and CSV, and Microsoft Office files.
-- [Table Storage](https://azure.microsoft.com/products/storage/tables/) provides storage for non-relational structured data.
+- [Table Storage](https://azure.microsoft.com/products/storage/tables/) provides storage for nonrelational structured data.
 In this scenario, it's used to store the metadata for each document.
 - [Azure Cognitive Search](https://azure.microsoft.com/products/search/) is a fully managed search service that provides infrastructure, APIs, and tools for building a rich search experience.

 ### Alternatives